-- NEW: Pakistani national will make initial court appearance on Monday
+- Pakistani national will make initial court appearance on Monday

-- NEW: U.S. officials say he was involved in conspiracy to attack targets in U.S., Europe
+- U.S. officials say he was involved in conspiracy to attack targets in U.S., Europe

 - U.S. authorities want him to stand trial on terrorism-related charges